 Is Pork Tenderloin Healthy or Not?

-In my opinion, pork is not unhealthy, and many people can eat it – unless you have religious objections or health concerns specific to pork, of course.
-It’s a good source of protein and several vitamins including niacin, B6, B12, iron, and zinc.
+In my opinion, pork is not unhealthy, and many people can eat it - unless you have religious objections or health concerns specific to pork, of course.
+Pork is a good source of protein and several vitamins including niacin, B6, B12, iron, and zinc.
 The pork tenderloin is a lean cut of the meat, so unlike bacon and other pork belly products (which are delicious but less healthy), the tenderloin has its place in many healthier diets.

 Pork Tenderloin with Savory Sauce